mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 ## ElasticSearch
 ### What we're trying to do

-I just wanted to note that this post is just a super little tiny simple example of what you can achieve with Elastic Seearch.
+I just wanted to note that this post is just a super little tiny simple example of what you can achieve with Elastic Search.
 There are books written on it, so I don't want you to think Elastic Search it's useful just to implement autocomplete inputs.
 I just find it as an easy to understand example of how Elastic might help doing complex searches that MongoDB can't provide us.